Estate Planning Attorney in Everett

 Helping Residents of the Greater Seattle Area Create a Plan for Future Generations

 Planning your estate is an important step to take to ensure that your family, friends, and loved ones have a clear understanding of how your estate will be handled once you are no longer with them.
-Whether or not you realize it, the way that you execute your estate can cause serious issues for your family when it comes time to sort through your wishes and work through your plans.
+Whether you realize it or not, the way you execute your estate can cause serious issues for your family when it comes time to sort through your wishes and work through your plans.
 Something as simple as a single unclear sentence, or a seemingly innocuous detail that you omitted, either on purpose or by accident, can cause serious problems for your family.

 What Is Estate Planning?

 Your estate is everything that you own, from bank accounts to property, as well as your personal possessions and retirement funds.
 In many cases, an individual’s estate is fairly complicated even if their life seems to be relatively simple, meaning that as they are planning on how to distribute their estate to family and loved ones that they leave behind.
 In its simplest form, estate planning entails writing very clear, and legally binding, instructions on what to do with your estate.

 While this may seem easy enough, there are a lot of different parts of estate planning that you will need to understand and will need to make sure that each stipulation and decision that you make and insert into your estate plan is legally binding and clear.
 Unfortunately, confusing or unclear wills can cause serious problems for families after the loss of a parent.